 Classes of Cities.
-Cities in Wisconsin are incorporated under a general law enacted by the legislature.
-Whenever the population of a village reaches 1200 according to th cencus, the village may become a city; and when it reaches 1500 it must do so.
-The village trustees must fix the boundaries of the wards and fix the time for the first city election.
-The village clerk then certifies to the secretary of state that the required election has been held, and the necessary officers elected.
-A charter is thn issued by the governor.
-For convenience in legislation the cities in the state are divided into four classes; Cities having 150,000 population or over comprise the first class; those containing less than 150,000 but more than 40,000, the second class; those containing less
+Cities in Wisconsin are incorporated under a general law enacted by the legislature.4 Whenever the population of a village reaches 1500 according to the census, the village may become a city.
+Upon petition signed by one hundred taxpayers the town board or the village trustees must submit the question of incorporation to a vote.
+If a majority approve, the village clerk then certifies the fact to the secretary of state.
+A charter is then issued by the governor and the necessary city officers are elected.
+For convenience in legislation the cities in the state are divided into four classes; Cities having 150,000 population or over comprise the first class; those containing less than 150,000 but more than 40,000, the second class; those containing less than 40,000 but more than 10,000, the third class; and those containing less than 10,000 but more than 1,500, the fourth class.
+If the population is sufficient a city may pass from a lower class to a higher when its city council vote to do so and make provision for the necessary changes in the government of the city.